albao11/Geolocation_Sigfox/README.md

 The prediction of the final locations was performed using the Extra Trees Regressor of scikit-learn.
 On our validation dataset, we obtained an error cumulative probability at 80 % of 2800 meters.

 The code and a detailed analysis of the data and our methodology to compute the predictions is given in the jupyter notebook: **TP_geoloc.ipynb**.

+An HTML export of the notebook can be found in **TP_geoloc_VF.zip**.
+This zip file contains an HTLM visualization of the notebook together with image files.